 There were two specific limitations identified in the study.
 The first limitation was the sample.
 Graduate students in two separate midwestern graduate schools were participants in the study.
 Perhaps graduate students in different programs and different locations would alter the outcomes of the study.

 Another limitation is the actual simulation platform used in the study.
-Education Leadership SIMs was the simulation provider utilized as the instructional tool for both classes.
+Educational Leadership SIMs was the simulation provider utilized as the instructional tool for both classes.
 Perhaps another technology platform would produce a different user experience with different outcomes.
 This is an area for future study with different platforms.

 Evaluation of Data

-The data in this study was analyzed using the Grounded Theory Method.
-This theory was developed by Glasser and Strauss (1965).
-According to Glasser (1992), the strategy of Grounded Theory is to take the interpretation of meaning in social interaction on board and study "the interrelationship between meaning in the perception of the subjects and their action.”
+The data in this study was analyzed using the Grounded Theory Method, which was developed by Glasser and Strauss (1965).
+According to Glasser (1992), the strategy of Grounded Theory is to take the interpretation of meaning in social interaction on board and study "the interrelationship between meaning in the perception of the subjects and their action” (p.
+16).
 Therefore, through the meaning of symbols, human beings interpret their world and the actors who interact with them, while Grounded Theory translates and discovers new understandings of human beings' behaviors that are generated from the meaning of symbols.
 This method seemed best to analyze the perceptions of graduate students in regard to educational simulations, the ability to meet course objectives, and consequently the ability to prepare them to serve as school leaders.

-As the researchers analyzed the data they started by coding the text.
-In the grounded research theory, coding and theorizing is a key initial piece of analyzing the data.
+As the researchers analyzed the data they began by coding the text.
+In the Grounded Research Theory, coding and theorizing is a key initial piece of analyzing the data.
 As the data was coded, key concepts began to emerge and examples were assigned to each concept.
-Field notes from the instructors were also analyzed to deepen and clarify the concepts that began to emerge.
-Glasser (1992) suggests field’s notes are an important step between coding and the final analysis where observations and insights are considered.
+Field notes from the instructors were also analyzed to deepen and to clarify the concepts that began to emerge.
+Glasser (1992) suggests the use of fields notes because they are an important step between coding and the final analysis where observations and insights are considered.
 As a final analysis, central categories were linked together from concepts that emerged from the data.
 Four distinct themes were formulated from the data analysis process that are each addressed in the findings of this paper.

 Findings

-Students were exposed to both individual and group simulations.
-Regardless, discussion during class time was facilitated by the instructor.
+Students were exposed to both individual and group simulations, and discussion during class time was facilitated by the instructor.
 Data from participants was synthesized into four distinct themes, which are detailed in this section of the paper.
+The first theme was that the discussions were highly engaging.
+The second theme was that the discussion stimulated critical thinking.
+The third theme was that the simulations helped participants to realize different perspectives.
+The fourth and final theme was that participants reported an increased confidence to lead through complex scenarios.

-Discussions were highly engaging
+Discussions Were Highly Engaging